HVAC Jobs at CBRE with Visa Sponsorship

 Which visa types does CBRE commonly use for HVAC roles?

-CBRE sponsors a range of visa categories for HVAC professionals, including the H-1B for specialty occupation roles, TN for eligible Canadian and Mexican nationals in engineering-related positions, and F-1 OPT or CPT for students in early-career roles.
+CBRE sponsors a range of visa categories for HVAC professionals, including the H-1B for specialty occupation roles, TN visa for eligible Canadian and Mexican nationals in engineering-related positions, and F-1 OPT or CPT for students in early-career roles.
 For long-term employment, CBRE also pursues EB-2 and EB-3 Green Card sponsorship through the PERM process, which is more common for engineers and project managers than for field technicians.

 What qualifications and experience does CBRE expect for HVAC positions?